-- A. In order to insure informed and timely management of patients and to utilize the variety of special expertise at the Hospital, consultations are encouraged.
-Consultations shall be obtained whenever the consultation might reasonably be expected to assist in the patient's continuing care as provided by the applicable Clinical Service Rules and Regulations. - B. When in-patient consultation is requested, the patient should be seen within twenty-four (24) hours by the consulting Member.
+- A. In order to iensure informed and timely management of patients and to utilize the variety of special expertise atof the HospitalHospital's Medical Staff Members, consultations are encouraged.
+Consultations shall be obtained whenever the consultation might reasonably be expected to assist in the patient's continuing care, as provided by the applicable Clinical Service Rules and Regulations. - B. When in-patient consultation is requested, the consulting member should evaluate the patient should be seen within twenty-four (24) hours byof the consulting Member.request.
 A satisfactory consultation includes examination of the patient and the medical record.
-An urgent request for consultation should be honored within six (6) hours.
-Request for emergency consultation should be honored promptly.
-A brief note consisting of the consulting Member's assessment and plan should be entered into the medical record at the completion of the consultation.
+AnIn cases of an urgent request for consultation, the consultant should be honoredcomplete the evaluation within six (6) hours.
+Request for In cases of emergency consultation, the consultant should be honored promptly.complete the evaluation immediately (within two [2] hours).
+A brief note consisting of the that summarizes consulting Member's evaluation, assessment, and planrecommendations should be enteredintorecorded in the medical record at the completion of time the consultation-

+has been completed.
 A complete consulting Member's report should be in the medical record within forty-eight (48) hours.
-All consultations must be in writing and signed by the consulting Member.
+All consultations must be inwritingdocumented in the medical record and signed by the consulting Member.